Writer(s): Barry Gibb/ Robin Gibb/ Maurice Gibb (see lyrics here)

 About the Song:

 The Saturday Night Fever soundtrack sold 25 million copies on the strength of this and three other #1 songs, making it the biggest album of all-time until Michael Jackson’s 1982 Thriller album.
-BR For better or worse, there are few songs more associated with disco than “Stayin’ Alive.”
-BB100
+FB For better or worse, there are few songs more associated with disco than “Stayin’ Alive.”
+BB

 “Confident, cocky, streetwise and upbeat,” LW the song perfectly complements the movie’s lead character as portrayed by star John Travolta.
 LW The song was not intended as a single, but after fans saw trailers for the movie, they swamped radio stations and RSO Records with calls for the song.
 WK